Soviet deportations of Chinese people: 1929 Sino-Soviet conflict

-In May 1929, backed by Chiang Kai-shek's Nationalist Government, the army of the Manchurian warlord Chang Hsueh-liang raided the Soviet consulate in Harbin and detained Soviet citizens at the consulate, which led to Soviet retaliation by arresting Chinese citizens in the Soviet Union.
+In May 1929, backed by Chiang Kai-shek's Nationalist Government, the army of the Manchurian warlord Zhang Xueliang raided the Soviet consulate in Harbin and detained Soviet citizens at the consulate, which led to Soviet retaliation by arresting Chinese citizens in the Soviet Union.
 The Soviet Union broke off its diplomatic relations with China on 19 July 1929, with all diplomats recalled or expelled to their home countries.
 The Soviet Union suspended railway communication and demanded that all Chinese diplomats leave Soviet territory.
 The Soviet government forced the Chinese to move to Manchuria.
 Thousands of Chinese in Irkutsk, Chita and Ulan-Ude were arrested due to reasons including breach of local orders and tax evasion.
 When they were to leave Russia, any Chinese to cross the border with more than 30 rubles in cash will need to pay the surplus to the authority.
 1,000 rubles in cash to cross the border would make them arrested, with all the money confiscated.

 The Chinese were detained in massive numbers according to the Shanghai-based newspaper Shen Bao. on 24 July 1929, the newspaper said, "around a thousand Chinese who lived in Vladivostok were detained by the Soviet authority.
 They were all said to be bourgeoisie."
 On 12 August, the newspaper stated that there were still 1,600-1,700 Chinese in jail in Vladivostok, and that each of them was provided with a piece of rye bread daily and underwent various tortures.
 On 26 August, the newspaper continued that the detained Chinese in Khabarovsk only had a bread soup for meal daily, among which a lot of people had hanged them due to unbearable starvation.
 On 14 September, the newspaper stated that another thousand Chinese in Vladivostok were arrested, with almost no Chinese left in the city.
-On 15 September, the newspaper continued that Vladivostok had arrested more than 1,000 Chinese during 8-9 September and that there were estimated to be more than 7,000 Chinese in jail in the city.
+On 15 September, the newspaper continued that Vladivostok had arrested more than 1,000 Chinese during 8–9 September and that there were estimated to be more than 7,000 Chinese in jail in the city.
 On 21 September, the newspaper said, "the Government in the Russian Far East cheated the arrested Chinese, and forced them to construct the railway between Heihe and Khabarovsk.
 The forced workers only had two pieces of rye bread to eat daily.
 If they worked with any delay, they would be whipped, making them at the edge of living and dead."